parketh/parketh/README.md

 ## Hi there, I'm Park 👋🏽

 I am a crypto native protocol engineer with deep experience building audited on-chain systems across EVM, Starknet, Solana and Bitcoin.
-I founded several projects as a Founder Fellow at [Alliance](https://alliance.xyz/) (ALL10).
+As a Founder Fellow at [Alliance](https://alliance.xyz/) (ALL10), I built projects that served tens of thousands of users and settled tens of millions in transaction volumes.

 ——